^

 Phimosis

-The foreskin is tightly connected to the glans penis in boys of the first year of life, and attempts to open the head at this time can not be undertaken.
+The foreskin is tightly connected to the head of the penis in boys in the first year of life, and attempts to open the head at this time should not be made.
 Spontaneous separation occurs in the interval from 1 to 4 years of life.
-Repeated balanitis and trauma to the foreskin when trying to open the head lead to the appearance of scars and stenosis of the foramen of the foreskin-phimosis.
+Repeated balanitis and trauma to the foreskin during attempts to open the head lead to the appearance of scars and stenosis of the outlet of the foreskin - phimosis.

 Hypospadias

-One of the most common congenital anomalies of male genital organs.
-In this case, the opening of the urethra opens much more proximally than in the norm.
+One of the most common congenital anomalies of the male genital organs.
+In this case, the opening of the urethra opens much more proximally than normal.

 You are reporting a typo in the following text: